 Telelogic license server The license server validates users' access to Telelogic which Telelogic issued the license.

 Synergy databases.
 FLEXnet is used to manage licenses.
-You must run one license manager per network installation, and only on the machine for work area A work area is a location in your file system to which
+You must run one license manager per network installation, and only on the machine for administration.
+Traditional mode behaves as it did in